 1. Enable Password reconciliation for a specific policy with the Organization.

 2. An additional account on the target server with sufficient rights should be created.

 3. Automatic password verification should be enabled by the system administrators

-1. Create safe & define safe owner
+1. Create a safe & define the safe owner

-2. Create PIM Policy
+2. Create a PIM Policy